Torsten Billman: Buon fresco painter

 Between 1943 and 1949 Billman made his largest buon frescoes, in scope and artistic quality.
 When Billman 1943 was asked, by the ombudsman Knut Ring at Swedish Seafarers' Union and the art historian Carl Nordenfalk at Gothenburg Museum of Art, if he wanted to carry out a buon fresco on two walls of 20 metres in the New Seamen Homes ceremonial room, Billman had just worked with woodcuts and small ink illustrations.
-But 1943 Billman start to work on his first buon fresco painting To Sailors - Workers at Sea (1944) in Seamen's Home in Gothenburg.
+But 1943 Billman start to work on his first buon fresco painting To Sailors – Workers at Sea (1944) in Seamen's Home in Gothenburg.
 Billman depicts coal trimmer and stoker down in coal bunkers and stokeholes with self-perceived realism, which has not been previously seen in buon frescoes.
 There are also events from World War II, for example when Nazi aircraft attacking a merchant ship etc.

 Billman's fresco sketches for Development of Society was awarded first prize in Nationalmuseums major competition for public art in conjunction with the exhibition Good Art in Homes and Assembly Halls in Stockholm 1945.
 In 1947 the buon fresco was completed in The People's House in Gävle.
 The buon fresco portrays key processes in Swedish history, from the 1870s (Modern Breakthrough) to the end of World War II.
 Billman have placed the socialist agitator August Palm (1849–1922) in the center of the fresco as a criticism to the labour movement's establishment about their forgotten history and heritage.
 The two other main figures in the Gävle-fresco is the author August Strindberg, next to a scene from his novel The Red Room (Strindberg) and the publicist Torgny Segerstedt.

 The buon fresco In Front of Smålands Taberg (1949) in The People's House in Norrahammar (outside Jönköping/Sweden) is Torsten Billman's work to the honour of labour.
 With realism, poetry and local colour Billman portrays a recognizable everyday work among the foundry workers in Norrahammar.
+In the 1950s Billman studied buon fresco painting during his travels in Italy.

 Grisaille woodcuts after 1963

 In 1963 Billman returns with his political satires Time Images.
 Billman had not made any "political" pictures since World War II.
 Billman use his developed grisaille-technique in prints such as: The Murder of Lee Oswald (1964), The Warren Commission (1964), Indian Appeals to Lincoln (1965), Mozart's funeral (1965), Party (1967) and Tear Gas in Paris (1968).

 In The Murder of Lee Oswald and The Warren Commission Torsten Billman incisively commented events in the wake of the assassination of president John F. Kennedy.
-The Murder of Lee Oswald uncovers, in the condensed black satire, complex links people only could sense but, then, couldn't put into words.
+The Murder of Lee Oswald uncovers, in the condensed black satire, complex links people only could sense but, then, could not put into words.
 Two pictures – made when it happened – who went against the grain of mainstream media and which today has a prophetic force.
 Bertrand Russell wrote appreciatively to Torsten Billman about these two grisaille woodcuts.

 He died on 6 April 1989 in Kungsbacka, Sweden.